petelewis/dotfiles/README.md

 I am currently working from a mix of this and my previous repository.
 As I port things over to here, this will contain a fuller picture of my configuration.

+## Usage

+I use some git hooks to prompt me to do things on certain updates.
+To make sure these work, run this one-time command in the root of the newly cloned repository:

+    git config core.hooksPath .githooks

+On first run, you need to install a profile using dotbot.
+E.g.

+    ./install-profile full

+Available profiles can be found in `meta/profiles`.

+Almost everything is automated from this.
+One exception is Vim's packages: run `PacUpdate` inside Vim, to install Vim's plugins.